RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Allow renaming of saved bookmarks to tabletops belonging to other GMs.

 ## Plans/TODO

 ### Bugs
 * There's a gap between the base of the mini and the stand.
-* Can't edit (rename) saved links to other GM's tabletops - tabletopEditor.tsx assumes you're editing your own tabletop.
 * Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * I have GM-like menu options on Throg mini on Scott's Chuul tabletop?
 * NetworkedAction should have peerKey, not individual action types.